 A Powerware System 80, manufactured ten years ago, was installed at LORSTA Jupiter for a proof of concept test.
 This system, though ten years old, provided battery back up for the SSX whenever there was an interruption of commercial or GENSET power.
-LORSTA Jupiter ran the transmitter on the UPS for 25 minutes: the control panel indicated another 10 minutes of power was available.
-LSU is currently researching a newer type of transmitter UPS for the SSX.
+LORSTA Jupiter ran the transmitter on the UPS for 25 minutes under test conditions: the control panel indicated another 10 minutes of power was available.
+During periods of unstable commercial power and until an installed GENSET has taken the station load, the Powerware System 80 has successfully powered the